Financial District, Vancouver

-The Financial District the central business district of Vancouver, British Columbia, Canada.
+The Financial District is the central business district of Downtown Vancouver, British Columbia, Canada.
 It is located on the Downtown Peninsula, bounded roughly by Burrard Street and West Hastings Street.

 It is one of the densest areas of Vancouver, containing more than 60% of the city's office space, and is home to many major banks, corporate headquarters, accounting and law firms, and financial services companies.
 The area also contains various government buildings, embassies and consulates, non-governmental organizations, and luxury hotels.

 History

 The financial district emerged in the early 1900s following the building boom in the area.
 From 1907 to 1913, a number of office buildings were built along West Hastings Street, including: